- What is an equipment loan closet?

 - How do I find a local program?

-Assistive Technology (AT) loan closets are programs that lend AT items to people with disabilities.
-This tip sheet can help you get started finding the AT item that is right for you.
+Equipment loan closets are programs that lend items to people with disabilities.
+This tip sheet can help people locate equipment to borrow in their community.

-- have a backup when your item is in for repairs
+- Have a backup when an item is in for repairs.

-- use an item while waiting for yours to be delivered
+- Use an item while waiting for one to be delivered.

-Loan closets make short-term and long-term loans.
-The length of loan varies.
-Some loan programs let you use the item as long as you need it others have a set time period for loan.
-But they all expect you to return the item when you no longer need it.
+There are both short-term and long-term loans.
+The length of a loan varies.
+Some loan programs let you use the item as long as you need it.
+Others have a set time period for a loan.
+But they all expect you to return the item.

-The Iowa Compass resource database keeps listings of many loan closets.
-Search the Compass database:
+The Iowa Compass keeps listings of many loan closets.
+Follow these directions when searching the website:

 - Type your zip code.

-- Type “Assistive Technology equipment loan” under “Search by Service Keyword.”
+- Type “Assistive Technology Loan Program” or “Loan Closet” in the “Search by Service Keyword” field.

 Other groups may offer informal equipment loan programs.
 The groups listed below may have a loan closet in your community.
 Look for them online.